 “”Sup, home boys?” he observes me still tied down to the bed, “A little S & M?
 Were you bored and missing me?”

 Hours later I wake up, stuck again to Jack and all the bed linen.
-All the bed posts are broken.
+All the bed slats are broken.
 I’ll have to ask Susan to buy a new bed.
-I know she’ll step up to queen size.
+I know she will step up to queen size.
 Jack and I hug, sad that we’ll never again sleep in this bed of lust.
 Casper and I commiserated that a piece of our past is disappearing.
 He signs, “We’re going on a road trip.”

 I write a memo to Mike Sr. detailing our plans for Easter Spring break.
 Jack reads over my shoulder.

 “Why not get Father Frank to book us at St Patrick’s.
 It would be free and open for their youth group,” he suggests.
 No hassle.
 Perfect.
 I leave a message for Mike Sr.’s assistant, Jay, to set up a van for us as we need to be on the road during Spring Break.
 I ask him to find a crash driver’s ed. class so we all can get legitimate IDs.
 I ask him to book two nights at the Chelsea while we’re in NYC.
 We need to play as many parties as possible before the road trip, as well as schedule at least a day’s recording for the Jace Tribute movie.
 If we get all this done, we’ll be back in time for April’s concert date.
 Jay says the Skynyrd concert contract has been signed, so we better get back on time.
 I hear Mike Sr. yelling at him.
 Then he comes back to say Guido’s dumb brother Tony will drive and roadie for us; when we get arrested, he’ll be the responsible adult.
 I tell Jay the road trip is our reward for working so hard so far this year.
 He laughs and says not to wish for what we want because we might just get it.
 He is cool.